 The following day the leaking continued and that evening I developed a high fever.
 At 9pm I woke up to my first contraction.
 I was going into preterm labour.
 The doctor said that the sutures needed to be removed, that I had an infection and both Liam and I were no longer safe.
 At 23 weeks and 3 days (we found out 2 months later that my ultrasounds showed him +3 days, so he was really 23 weeks and 6 days) they told J and I that they couldn't save our baby and that they wouldn't resuscitate him after he died.
 I delivered Liam the following afternoon at 1:36pm.
 Liam breathed on his own for an hour and 29 minutes.
 And then he was gone.

-My heart is broken in a million pieces, there are no words.
-I miss my son with all my heart.
-With every fibre of my being.
-I miss feeling him move inside of me, his movements filled me up with so much hope.
-I miss his kicks, his gentle nudges, us taking turns poking at each other, playing, bonding.
-We were together in that hospital bed for 27 days, Liam growing and developing and me fighting to hold onto him and keep him safe inside my womb.
+My heart is broken in a million pieces.
+I miss my son.
+I miss feeling him move inside me.
+His movements filled me up with so much love and hope.
+I miss his kicks, his gentle nudges, us taking turns poking at each other.
+We were together in that hospital bed for 27 days, Liam growing and developing perfectly and me fighting to hold onto him and keep him safe inside...
 I have no idea what happened??
-We needed to hold on just a little while longer the doctors said, Liam would have a chance at surviving at 24 weeks and would have a good chance at 25 weeks.
+We needed a little more time, every day, hour, minute, second counted.
+Liam would have a chance at 24 weeks they said...